 2. Tech and Automation Implementation

 Undoubtedly, finding additional funding is difficult.
 But there are alternatives, including technological innovations.
+New developments of AI in customer service deliver more options.
 While many higher education processes require human interactions, some things can be automated.
 Virtual assistants, better online self-service options, communication cadences, chatbots, and other tech can help.

 The pandemic taught us that visual education support is not only possible, it’s now essential.
 Enrollment processes, communication practices, housing, and health services should take place in a convenient and efficient manner.